Energy-based error bound of physics-informed neural network solutions in elasticity: Numerical example

-\item \textbf{Generalization error in neurons.} As the second case, we study the generalization errors in the displacement and stress solutions with respect to the number of neurons per each layer.
-For this purpose, we fix the number of hidden layers of each network to 4 and change the width of the network as 20, 40, 60, and 80.
+\item \textbf{Generalization error in neurons}.
+As the second case, we study the generalization errors in the displacement and stress solutions with respect to the number of neurons per each layer.
+For this purpose, we fix the number of hidden layers of each network to 4 and change the width of the network as 20, 30, 40, 50, 60, 70, and 80.

-\item \textbf{Generalization error in layers.} As the last case, we study the generalization errors in the displacement and stress solutions with respect to the number of hidden layers.
-Therefore, we adopt a fixed number of neurons for each hidden layer as 20 and vary the number of hidden layers as 4, 6, 8, and 10.
+\item \textbf{Generalization error in layers}.
+As the last case, we study the generalization errors in the displacement and stress solutions with respect to the number of hidden layers.
+Therefore, we adopt a fixed number of neurons for each hidden layer as 20 and vary the number of hidden layers from 2 to 10 in scenario (a), while 4 to 10 in scenario (b). \end{itemize}